 Can your team effectively present across video?
 Do you have a professional presentation that has been practised?
 Do you have engaging and interactive PDFs in a manufacturing world when people like to confirm specifications in detail?
 Can you explain your solutions quickly and effectively on a screen?

 Product photography and video are vital when you cannot show a product to a customer physically.
 Your website should have photography and videography that do your manufactured product justice.
 They should highlight your quality, your innovation, and explain your solutions.
 Put the photography into infographics, put the product video into explainer animations and expanded videos.

 8) Educational focused communications

 No one wants to be sold to in 2020, everyone wants to enable themselves.
 So focus your emails and sales tools around educating and enabling your customer base.
 Genuinely useful tools and advice.
 This should help you get involved earlier in a sales cycle, and bud thought leadership.
 Utilising infographics can accelerate that educational process.
 For PACE Networks we created a Trident package tool that highlighted key technical specifications and helped enable to user to select the correct solution for them.

-There are other areas to consider – every sector of manufacturing is different and therefore general marketing and specific digital marketing strategies should be considered, and always must be aligned to your business plan and strategy.
+There are other areas to consider – every sector of manufacturing is different and therefore general marketing and specific strategies around digital marketing for manufacturing should be considered, and always must be aligned to your business plan and strategy.

 You may also be interested in our blog that suggests 5 key considerations for virtual events and exhibitions >